jacobdeichert/wasm-astar/README.md

 ### Very Little JS!

 It's been quite a while since I've coded raw js without webpack bundling or babel transpilation processes running in the background.
 My goal for making this demo was to keep the client-side non-wasm code as simple as possible.
 This means that you can go into the `dist/` directory and read the raw html, css, and js in only a few minutes.
 Not needing webpack or babel was so refreshing!
 Since only evergreen browsers can run wasm, I could use the latest js features without worrying about whether it would work in older browsers.
-With that said... if I started a project larger than a demo, or needed npm libraries (like threejs) I would most likely grab my webpack boilerplate project and be on my way.
+With that said... if I started a project larger than a demo or needed npm libraries (like threejs) I would most likely grab my webpack boilerplate project and be on my way.

 ### I Learned Some Rust!